open-webrtc-toolkit/owt-server/doc/servermd/Server.md

 2. Choose a primary machine.
 This machine must be visible to clients(such as browsers and mobile apps).
 3. Edit the configuration items of nuve in Release-<Version>/nuve/nuve.toml.

-    1) Make sure the rabbit.port and rabbit.host point to the RabbitMQ server.
+    - Make sure the rabbit.port and rabbit.host point to the RabbitMQ server.
-    ===to be filled

 4. Run MCU manager nuve and the application on the primary machine with following commands: